 Designate an employee to act as the contact person for each Party to facilitate the exchange of information and resolve any day-to-day issues for this section.
-The County Administrative Officer is designated as the County contact point.
-The Court designates the Court Executive Officer as the contact point.

 Meet together monthly or as otherwise agreed to discuss issues of mutual interest and concern that may arise in connection with the purpose of this Exhibit D.